AVERS001/WoMMod/README.md

 # WoMMod
-Spcial mod for world of magic modpack
+Special mod for world of magic modpack

 Dependencies: